wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about the available options and how to configure the Vulnerability Detector module of Wazuh in this section of our documentation.
+  :description: Learn more about the available options and how to configure the vulnerability detection module of Wazuh in this section of our documentation.

 vulnerability-detection
 =======================